 The University at Buffalo has a long tradition and a firm commitment to providing all of its students with instruction of the highest quality.
-The instruction delivered by graduate students who serve as teaching or graduate assistants or as instructors is a critical element of that institutional commitment.
+The instruction delivered by graduate students who serve as teaching or graduate assistants, or as instructors, is a critical element of that institutional commitment.

 The Excellence in Teaching Award for graduate teaching assistants is awarded by the Graduate School, in recognition of exceptional ability in teaching by UB graduate students.
 Students will be selected based on superb and creative performance in the classroom or laboratory, engagement with mentoring and advisement, and a commitment to the high academic standards in teaching.

-All teaching assistants who supervise laboratory sections, recitation sections or their own courses are equally eligible.
+Teaching assistants who supervise laboratory sections, recitation sections or their own courses are equally eligible.